WINDOWS APP STORE / CUSTOMER FEEDBACK

 Taking Initiative

-While working on the App developer publishing platform, I was curious to publish my Windows App and better understand the customer pain points.
-I contacted a developer, and we agreed to build “Oscar’s Adventure,” a children’s learning app for ages 3-6.
-We successfully designed, created, and published the app in less than a month.
-Going through the process helped me to understand the customer journey to help influence product decisions since I was a customer, too.
+While working on the App developer publishing platform, I was curious about publishing my Windows app and better understanding the customer pain points.
+I contacted a developer, and we agreed to build Oscar’s Adventure, a children’s learning app for ages 3-6.
+We successfully designed, built, and published the app in less than a month.
+The process helped me understand the customer journey, enabling me to influence product decisions since I was a customer.

 Oscar Sketches – Some early concept sketches of Oscar the Otter to the final .svg variations.

-MICROSOFTS DIGITAL TRANSFORMATION
+WINDOWS OS – DIGITAL TRANSFORMATION

 WINDOWS – Metro Design Language

-When I was on the Windows Experience Design Research Team (XDR), the design team was on a mission to re-image every customer touchpoint digitally for the Windows OS and Web Apps.
+When I was on the Windows Design Team (XDR), the team was on a mission to re-image every customer touchpoint digitally for the Windows OS and Web Apps.
 Part of the team’s responsibility was to introduce the Windows 8 Design Principles and Metro Design Language as the foundational building blocks to modernize the system patterns, and I was able to leverage the UI Kit library elements for the Windows Developer Platform.

 The Vision